Must-Have Website Design Basics

 6. Colours

-Speaking of colours, the company logo may have several eye-catching shades, so it’s essential not to use all of them on the website.
+Speaking of colours, the company logo may have several eye-catching shades, so it’s essential to remember not to use all of them on the website.
 Instead, you should choose a suitable background to ensure the company logo stands out.

 Moreover, to enhance user experience, you must ensure that all the buttons are visible.
 We suggest using a colour not present on the site, such as highlighting the buttons in red, which will encourage web users to explore a particular option.

 Also, it would be best to avoid shades like cyan and green as they might make the text invisible and the website harder to navigate.
-The trick is to contrast the different features, allowing a search engine to rank a website higher.

 For instance, light-coloured texts should accompany a dark button for better usability.
 However, if the client requests the design expert to use a shade that may be hard to read, they can use it sparsely to accentuate various effective website elements.